The Lieutenant Governor

 Canada's system of government is a constitutional monarchy.
 It is a parliamentary system of government based on the

 Westminster tradition.
-The Canadian monarch is the same person as the British monarch, Queen Elizabeth II.
-She is Queen of Canada and the constitutional head of state of Canada.
-The Governor General represents the Queen in Canada at the federal level.
-Lieutenant Governors are the Queen's representatives in each province.
+The Canadian monarch is the same person as the British monarch, King Charles III.
+He is King of Canada and the constitutional head of state of Canada.
+The Governor General represents the King in Canada at the federal level.
+Lieutenant Governors are the King's representatives in each province.
 They are appointed by the Governor General through an Order-in-Council that is proposed by the Prime Minister and approved by the federal